 Tourists especially like to visit Juliet's balcony (rubbing the right breast) of Juliet's statue, located in the foliage below the balcony, is a popular activity, especially for those wishing to get married).
 The popularity of this activity causes palpitations among Verona's leadership; they're frantically looking for ways to make money from all the gawkers and may come up with a way to separate you from a few Euros for a gander at yonder balcony.

-The Piazza delle Erbe has a tower called the Torre di Lamberti which you can climb to get great views down into the piazza and spreading out to include all of medieval Verona.
+The Piazza delle Erbe has an 84 meter high tower built in 1172 called the Torre di Lamberti which you can climb to get great views down into the piazza and spreading out to include all of medieval Verona.
+There is also an elevator you can take for a small charge.

 Below is the map showing the main attractions in this part of Verona.